 By Katie Jansen

-Duke’s Innovation & Entrepreneurship Initiative co-sponsored a panel Wednesday evening with the Duke Center for the Advancement of Social Entrepreneurship featuring four female social entrepreneurs.
+The four entrepreneurs spoke Nov.
+16 at a panel co-sponsored by Duke’s Innovation & Entrepreneurship Initiative and the Duke Center for the Advancement of Social Entrepreneurship (CASE).

 Sitting on the panel were Rebecca Ballard, founder of sustainable fashion company Maven Women; Gail Levy, founder of three different businesses, most recently molecular hydrogen company H Factor Water; Cicely Mitchell, the co-founder of local jazz festival The Art of Cool; and Stephanie Wilson, founder of ACCESS Global Healthcare.